 Do People Who Self-Harm Want to Kill Themselves?

 Not necessarily, but the answer is complicated.
-Usually, people don’t self-harm with the intention of seriously hurting themselves.
+Usually, people don’t self-injure with the intention of seriously hurting themselves.
 Instead, as mentioned, they want to cope with their pain, punish themselves, or maintain a sense of control.

-With that in mind, many people who self-harm also have other risk factors like depression, anxiety, substance use, eating disorders, and/or histories of trauma.
+With that in mind, many people who self-injure also have other risk factors like depression, anxiety, substance use, eating disorders, and/or histories of trauma.
 Any of these risk factors can increase the risk of suicidal ideation.

 Moreover, research shows that self-harm can lead to suicide when: